ricardofpu/demo-ksql-and-kafka-connect/README.md

 connection.url=jdbc:postgresql://localhost:5432/test_connect
 connection.user=test_connect
 connection.password=test_connect
+table.name.format=table_${topic}
 auto.create=true
 ```

 The first few settings are common settings for all connectors, except for `topics` which is specific to sink connectors like this one.
 The `connection.url`, `connection.user` and `connection.password` specifies the database configurations that will be used in connection.

+Use `table.name.format` setting to format the destination table name.
+Default value is ${topic} as a placeholder for the originating topic name.

  If `auto.create` is enabled, the connector can create the destination table if it not exists.

 ### Commands

-We will use confluent API to setup our Postgres Sink connector.
-This example assumes you are running Kafka and Schema Registry locally on the default ports.
+> This example assumes you are running Kafka and Schema Registry locally on the default ports.

 1. Start up Confluent Platform